Early Childhood Family Education serves children from birth to 5 years and their families.

 School Readiness Preschools

-We currently have limited openings available for 4-5 year olds for the 2012-13 school year and are enrolling children ages 3-5 for Fall 2013.
+We currently have openings available for children ages 3-5 for Fall 2014.

 Family Center preschools help children develop learning readiness skills so they will have the confidence, independence, and social abilities to become successful learners.
 Preschool classrooms and activities are designed to provide a variety of fun and meaningful hands-on learning experiences and staff members pay close attention to meeting children's individual and developing needs.
 All teachers are licensed in early childhood family education or early childhood special education.
 Parent involvement is an important part of our preschool programs.
 The Family Center offers four unique preschool programs for both three-and four- year olds at three sites in Bloomington and Richfield.